jcamilo05/Bootstrap/Readme.md

 ### Columns

-Boostrap support until 12 columns, the column's number desired must be specified, otherwise this will be automatically adjust to the screen size.
+Bootstrap support until 12 columns, the column's number desired must be specified, otherwise this will be automatically adjust to the screen size.

-**Equal widht**
+**Equal width**

 To have columns with equal width just type col as a class, so for example the next chunk put 2 and 3 columns automatically.